Han Chae-ah: Personal life

 According to Mystic Entertainment on March 8, 2018, Han married South Korean football legend Cha Bum-kun's youngest son Cha Se-jji on May.
 On April 4, 2018, Han announced on her instagram that she is expecting a first child after being six weeks pregnant.
 Their wedding ceremony was held at a hotel in Seoul on May 6, 2018.
+She gave birth to a daughter on October 30 of the same year.